 - Cover – Scales the image to fill the container while maintaining aspect ratio.

-- Contain – Scales the image to fit inside the container without cropping.
+- Contain – Resizes the image to fit within the container without cropping.

 - Auto – Uses the image’s original size.